jacano1969/moodle-block_courseawards_vote/readme.md

 It can be turned off if notes are not required (although any already collected will be saved): simply un-tick the checkbox.
 Students will be presented with the same block but without the textbox.

-## Configuration of the Medal block

-The Medal block configuration options can only be changed by a site Admin, and affect the block throughout the whole site.

-### Medal image size

-The only configuration option is the size of the images.
-The default setting is *regular* and the default images are 100px (pixels) high.
-The only other option (currently) is *small*, where the images are 50px high, half the size of the regular images.

-> **Note:** You do not have to stick to these sizes: any correctly named image will work, regardless of it's width or height.

-## Changing who can Vote and Administrate
+## Changing who can Vote and Administrate the block

-Installing the blocks gives Moodle some new capabilities:
+Installing the block gives Moodle two new capabilities:

-* Administer the *Course Awards - Medal* block: `block/courseawards_medal:admin`
-* Administer the *Course Awards - Vote* block: `block/courseawards_vote:admin`
+* Administer the *Course Awards Vote* block: `block/courseawards_vote:admin`
-* Vote in the *Course Awards - Vote* block: `block/courseawards_vote:vote`
+* Vote in the *Course Awards Vote* block: `block/courseawards_vote:vote`

-> **Note:** Think of capabilities of rules which govern how Moodle decides who can do things.
+> **Note:** Think of capabilities as rules which govern how Moodle decides who can do things.

 Also, the capabilities were specifically assigned to these roles:

-* The two 'administer' capabilities are assigned to the *Administrator* role.
+* The 'administer' capability is assigned to the *Administrator* role.
 * The 'vote' capability is assigned to the *Student* role.
 * *Teachers* and *Non-Editing Teachers* are specifically prevented from being allowed to vote.

-So when you install the blocks, Admins can administrate the blocks and Students can vote.
+So when you install the block, Admins can administrate the blocks and Students can vote.
 This works well as a default, but you can make changes if you wish.

-> ***Important:*** Teachers can still add and remove the Vote and Medal blocks, just as they can with any block, however this does not mean that the votes already cast or medals already awarded will be lost.
-If a block is removed, just add it again, and all votes and medals will reappear.
+> ***Important:*** Teachers can still add and remove the Vote block, just as they can with any block, however this does not mean that the votes already cast will be lost.
+If a Vote block is removed, just add it again, and all votes will reappear.

-> **Note:** *Uninstalling* the plugin drops the database tables and removes all the data for good.
+> **Note:** *Uninstalling* the plugin drops the database tables and removes all the votes and notes for good.

 ### Assigning Capabilities to Roles